jamesyoung-15/metcs602/hw/hw4/README.md

    e. enabled: (required; default: false; type: boolean) /* if enabled can enroll into course; false: cannot show it in the UI. */

-3.Enrollment
+3. Enrollment

    a. courses:

       [{ (ObjectId Ref->course; required; ObjectId->Student); GPA: (Optional; type: decimal; default: 0.00) dateEnrolled: Date, required)}]

- ii.
-Frontend (Client-side)
+ ### Frontend (Client-side)

 The frontend must allow me to create my profile.
 The operations you must implement are:

-    Create my profile (see 'StudentProfile')
+- Create my profile (see 'StudentProfile')
-    Edit my profile
+- Edit my profile
-    Show my profile
+- Show my profile
-    Soft-delete my profile (set isDeleted with a Date and Time) The frontend must allow me to add courses to my profile.  ("My Courses").
+- Soft-delete my profile (set isDeleted with a Date and Time)
+- The frontend must allow me to add courses to my profile.  ("My Courses").
-    The frontend must fetch the list of courses from the database, and cannot be hard-coded)
+- The frontend must fetch the list of courses from the database, and cannot be hard-coded)

-iii.
-Testing
+### Testing

-    All C.R.U.D operations/APIs each must have a test Fetching all the enabled courses
+- All C.R.U.D operations/APIs each must have a test
+- Fetching all the enabled courses
-    Fetching the profile data
+- Fetching the profile data
-    Getting all the courses for a particular student.
+- Getting all the courses for a particular student.